 Hi guys, Simon here again.
-Back in December 2019 I recorded a video called Screen Recording and Editing Basics with OBS and Davinci Resolve.
-Now that video has been watched close to 85,000 times It had about 1,500 likes and it’s had about 175 comments.
+Back in December 2019, I recorded a video called Screen Recording and Editing Basics with OBS and DaVinci Resolve.
+Now that video has been watched close to 85,000 times now.
+It’s had about one and a half thousand likes and it’s had about 175 comments.

 So it’s one of my most popular videos.
 One of the things that keeps coming up regularly in the comments is that people are following the instructions and recording screencasts with OBS.
-But then when they go to import them into Davinci Resolve, the files won’t import.
-Now that is covered in my video of how to get that to work, but it is a small short section so it could be quite easily missed, so I thought I’d put together a quick dedicated video showing exactly how and why that happens.
-It all comes down to the video file types that Davinci Resolve supports.
+But then when they go to import them into DaVinci Resolve, the files won’t import.
+Now that is covered in my video of how to get that to work, but it is a small short section so it could be quite easily missed.
+So I thought I’d put together a quick dedicated video showing exactly how and why that happens.
+It all comes down to the video file types that DaVinci Resolve supports.

-It won’t import MKV files.
-But it will import MP4 files.
-Now if we take a look at our settings in obs’s under the output tab, by default the recording format is MKV.
-You can change that to MP4, but what will happen is if you have any issue with your machine or your OBS crashes, none of that data will be saved if you’re recording to MP4.
+It won’t import MKV files, but it will import MP4 files.
+Now if we take a look at our settings in OBS, under the output tab, by default the recording format is MKV.
+Now you can change that to MP4, but what will happen is if you have any issue with your machine or your OBS crashes, none of that data will be saved if you’re recording to MP4.
 So it is a good idea to record to MKV when you record your files.

-Now, once you have made your screen recordings, you can go in as I showed in the video and go to File, Remux recordings, select your MKV file and it will remux it into an MP4 file.
-Now since I recorded my video, I think OBS have added in a new feature so if you go into settings and go into advanced under the recording section you’ll see there is an automatically remux to MP4.
+Now once you have made your screen recordings, you can go in, as I showed in the video, you can go to file, remarks recordings, select your MKV file, and it will remarks it into an MP4 file.
+Now since I recorded my video, I think OBS have added in a new feature.
+So if you go into settings and go into advanced, under the recording section, you’ll see there is an automatically remarks to MP4.
 So this effectively does it for you.